 It can be frustrating when your Mac cannot recognize your external hard drive when plugged in, especially when you need to access important files.
 Before diving into the solutions, it's essential to understand the possible causes behind this issue.
 To help prevent this problem from occurring in the future, our Mac experts have compiled a list of useful tips, which you can find at the end of this article.
-Now, let's explore the solutions for fixing an external hard drive that's not showing up on your Mac.
+Now, let's explore the solutions for fixing an External Hard Drive Not Showing Up on Mac.

 Table of Content